Lanes with eucalyptus trees on each side of the road will welcome you in Bundi, a warm Indian city in a green valley in Rajasthan.

 When you arrive in Bundi, you’ll notice that the people here are different.
 They are more at ease and friendlier than in most of the other cities in Rajasthan, India.

 And also, Bundi mostly attracts tourists that prefer to stay off the beaten path.
-This causes a most authentic vibe that can be felt throughout the city.
+This causes an authentic vibe that can be felt throughout the city.

 This is why people like to stay in Bundi for a bit longer than just a few days.
 It’s hard to leave Bundi because you know that other parts of India are different.
 Not in a bad or better way, though.
 Just not like Bundi.